Each new teaching year challenges me to find new and interactive ways to work with sight words in my classroom.

 Add a math component by tallying how many small words are found in two competing list.

-Our writing center is also a focus area for sight words.
 Here are some examples of ideas we have used this past year to keep things fun and interesting:

 We incorporate sight words into our daily printing workbooks.
 This way, we can practice spelling and reading them, but also using them in a sentence and self-editing the sentence.
 These pages are packed with practice, and I differentiate by using a simple alphabet version with my students who are still working on letter sounds.
 I use yet another version for my highest learners that practices words with blends and digraphs.
 In this way, printing time is very well used.
 The tasks are rigorous and meeting the needs of every student.